 - Papers of the LSHTM Department of Human Nutrition and Applied Nutrition Unit staff and leading figures in the field of nutrition research, including: Benjamin Platt, Patty Fisher, Philip Payne, Erica Wheeler, Prakash Shetty and Mary Griffiths.

 Nutrition is one of the most important public health agenda items of the 21st century and the completion of this cataloguing project has opened up this previously inaccessible resource to the medical research community and researchers in associated areas, including epidemiology, anthropology, geography and social, colonial and military history.

-In May 2008, the Archives Service was awarded funding from the Wellcome Trust's Research Resources Medical History initiative to preserve, catalogue to international standards of archival description and make accessible over 4500 records relating to nutrition research conducted by the London School of Hygiene & Tropical Medicine between the 1920s and 1990s.
+In May 2008, we were awarded funding from the Wellcome Trust's Research Resources Medical History initiative to preserve, catalogue to international standards of archival description and make accessible over 4500 records relating to nutrition research conducted by the London School of Hygiene & Tropical Medicine between the 1920s and 1990s.